 After sterilisation each cat is given an internationally recognised ‘ear tip’ which is a simple and completely painless procedure carried out under anaesthetic where the tip of the ear is removed.
 The type of ear tip does vary in different countries, sometimes a notch is removed from the side of the ear.
 An eartip identifies the cat as neutered and prevents further retrapping and an unnecessary operation.

 We urgently need to raise funds in order to carry on with our work.
-I know a lot of people raise money by being sponsored to run marathons for some of the big charities and I wondered if any kind (and energetic!) sole would consider running for Mama Cat instead?
+I know a lot of people raise money by being sponsored to run marathons for some of the big charities and I wondered if any kind (and energetic!) soul would consider running for Mama Cat instead?
 We need to raise £5000 just to become a registered charity.